CS-179K/Blackjack/README.md

 10. Access the application via the link in terminal output

 ## **Usage Instructions**
-Option 1: Start a game of blackjack directly from the home screen.
+Option 1: Start a game of blackjack directly from the home screen.<br>
-Option 2: Explore various game modes such as Card Counting Practice, Standard Game, or Basic Strategy Training.
+Option 2: Explore various game modes such as Card Counting Practice, Standard Game, or Basic Strategy Training.<br>

-Each game mode features buttons for actions like Hit, Stay, Double, Insurance, Surrender, and specific betting options.
+Each game mode features buttons for actions like Hit, Stay, Double, Insurance, Surrender, and specific betting options.<br>
 To save your high scores, bankroll, wins, and total games played, consider creating an account.
-Registering will allow you to log in and continue your progress seamlessly!
+Registering will allow you to log in and continue your progress seamlessly!<br>

 ## **Details**
 **Major Functional Features**